ChrisBellew/pg-ferret/README.md

 ### Quick start

 To give it a spin, try the all-in-one Docker image.
 This creates a container with Postgres, PG Ferret, Grafana Tempo and Grafana inside.
-Use it just like a normal Postgres container.
+Use it just like a normal Postgres container and visit Grafana on port 3000 to view traces.
 You will need to run it in privileged mode for eBPF to work though.

 #### 1. Start the all-in-one container